What Is The Function Of A Petal On A Flower

 Attracting Pollinators

-Patterns and Markings: Some petals feature intricate patterns, such as lines or spots, known as nectar guides.
+Patterns and Markings: Some petals feature complex patterns, such as lines or spots, known as nectar guides.
 These guides direct pollinators to the nectar source at the base of the flower, ensuring they come into contact with the pollen.

 Protecting Reproductive Structures